FREAC/LABINS/README.md

 **Zoom to Township/Range/Section**
   - Map will zoom once Township/Range dropdowns are filled.
   - Map will zoom when Township/Range/Section is filled.

+  - Section choices will reset each time another Range is selected
-  - T/R/S dropdowns will automcatically reset once a
+  - Section and Range will reset each time a township is selected

 ### Data Query